 - Software Systems

-Prospective students are encouraged to apply by January 15 for summer and fall admission and September 15 for spring admission.
+Prospective students are encourage to apply for admission at least one month prior to the beginning of the semester.
+For fall admission, apply by July 15; for spring admission, apply by December 1.
 Students may take up to 9 credits as a non-degree seeking student, so it is possible to begin your studies before formal admittance into the program.
 Admission and application procedures for the Computer Engineering graduate program can be found on the ECpE department page and on the Graduate College website.

 You will need: